Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 > Both White's and Black's initial moves here are perfectly natural and normal: both assist development and affect vital central squares.

+Each side has plenty of options for getting a queen or a bishop out on the very next move, while also offering some protection against an immediate attack on the king.

+This contrasts with the closed game, 1. d4 d5, in which both sides can get bishops out on the next move but getting the queens out is somewhat constrained.

 ##### Vienna game